romulus-focsaneanu/Archlinux/README.md

 loadkeys fr

 5. If u have an Ethernet connection, can skip to point no. 6.
-In case of WIFI, than use iwctl utility (bulit-in into official Arch Linux iso) to connect to the internet (https://wiki.archlinux.org/title/Iwd#iwctl):
+In case of WIFI, use iwctl utility (bulit-in into official Arch Linux iso) to connect to the internet (https://wiki.archlinux.org/title/Iwd#iwctl):

 a) for old models of wifi adapters type in the console: